-The samples were encapsulated in stainless steel tube filled with helium.
-The thickness (1.5 mm) of the steel tube was adjusted to maximize the shielding from the thermal neutrons.
+The samples were encapsulated in 1.5 mm stainless steel tube filled with helium.
+The thickness of the steel tube was adjusted to maximize the shielding from the thermal neutrons.
 The gap between the samples and the tube was adjusted to achieve 600, 800, 900 and 1200 °C following thermal and neutronic calculations.
-The irradiation channel was selected to comply as much as possible with the target neutron flux, which governs the irradiation temperature for the given capsule design.
-The typical temperature excursion within a cycle is about 5% (or less depending on the position of the capsule in the channel) of the target irradiation temperature.
-The uncertainty on the temperature calculation is about 5% arising from the uncertainties of the gap dimension and the nuclear heat release in tungsten.

-The irradiation dose was 0.18 displacement per atom (dpa), which was calculated by MCNPX 2.7.0 based on the total fast neutron fluence (8.9×10^{20} n/cm2, >0.1 MeV) achieved after three irradiation cycles of a total duration of 70 days [30].
-The dpa cross sections for W have been prepared from the JENDL4 file (MT444) for the threshold displacement energy of 55 eV, following the recommendation of IAEA [31].
+The irradiation dose was 0.18 displacement per atom (dpa), which was calculated by MCNPX 2.7.0 based on the total fast neutron fluence $(8.9 \times 10^{20} \text{ n/cm}^2, >0.1 \text{ MeV})$ achieved after three irradiation cycles of a total duration of 70 days [24].
+The dpa cross sections for W have been prepared from the JENDL4 file (MT444) for the threshold displacement energy of 55 eV, following the recommendation of IAEA [25].